 Courses

-Here is a selection of the best work from my courses in the Visualization Sciences program at Texas A&M University.
+Here is a selection of work from my courses in the Visualization Sciences program at Texas A&M University.
 Click the course title to go to the course homepage, or click on the "more" link to access more of my work from the course.
+Alternatively, visit this link to view my Viz website.

 VIZA 658 - Generative Art - Fall 2008